biomejs/biome/crates/biome_formatter/CONTRIBUTING.md

 </details>

-Then, you'll have to create three types:
+Then, you'll have to create four types:
 1. `HtmlCommentStyle`
-1. `HtmlFormatContext`
+2. `HtmlFormatContext`
-1. `FormatHtmlSyntaxNode`
+3. `FormatHtmlSyntaxNode`
-1. `HtmlLanguage`
+4. `HtmlLanguage`

 ### `HtmlCommentStyle`